acorbin3/P3achB0t/README.md

 # P3achB0t
 Educational attempt to create a Oldschool Runescape client

-This project is to learn
+This project is to learn:
 1. More about how the Oldschool runescape client operates
 1. Learning about reflection
 1. Learn more about injection